 .jpg)

-We enjoyed our daily walks and, on average, covered around five kilometres.
+We enjoyed our daily walks and, on average, covered about five kilometres.
 Vans have been arriving gradually over the past week, but by Tuesday, the 27th, the arrivals had become steady.
 The Birdsville Track has been closed due to a rain event originating from Western Australia and moving into Central Australia.
-Vans already on the track before the closure were permitted to continue to Birdsville, and they were all covered in thick mud from top to bottom.
+Vans already on the track before the closure were allowed to continue to Birdsville, and they were all covered in thick mud from top to bottom.

 The rain eventually reached us, with the weather bureau forecasting over 13 mm.
-Fortunately, we only received just over 5 mm, but this was enough to turn the common into a muddy expanse.
+Fortunately, we only received just over 5 mm, but this was enough to turn the ground into a muddy expanse.
 It was interesting to see some of the four-wheel drives towing vans struggling to find any patch of ground to camp on without becoming bogged.
 The forecast predicted more rain in the coming days, so our two-day early entry on Sunday, June 2nd, was moved to Friday, July 30th.
-After picking up the wristbands we wore for the concert, we stopped at the Birdsville Hotel for lunch and a beer.
+After collecting the wristbands we wore for the concert, we stopped at the Birdsville Hotel for lunch and a beer.
 Ros enjoyed her chicken burger, and I had my steak sandwich.

 Our first four days involved walking, on average, just over six kilometres each day, inspecting the rigs and making a daily ascent up Big Red, which stands over forty metres tall.